islandcontroller/armcm-devcontainer/README.md

 To close the connection, press RETURN/ESC/Ctrl-C, type "`~.`" (tilde, dot) and wait for 3 seconds.

+### SEGGER Ozone
+Use the `setup-devcontainer` script to download and install [SEGGER Ozone](https://www.segger.com/products/development-tools/ozone-j-link-debugger/) and its dependencies:

+    setup-devcontainer --install-ozone

+Launch it from a terminal tab using the `ozone` command.

 ## Licensing

 If not stated otherwise, the contents of this project are licensed under The MIT License.
 The full license text is provided in the [`LICENSE`](LICENSE) file.